vlaurin/action-ghcr-prune/README.md

 ### organization

-Name of the organization owning the container package. (if empty, the packages of the authenticated user are considered)
+Name of the organization owning the container package.

+:warning: This input is mutually exclusive with input `user`.
+Only one of the 2 can be used at any time.
+If neither are provided, then the packages of the authenticated user (cf. `token`) are considered.

+### user

+Name of the user owning the container package.

+:warning: This input is mutually exclusive with input `organization`.
+Only one of the 2 can be used at any time.
+If neither are provided, then the packages of the authenticated user (cf. `token`) are considered.

 ### container